Tania Rincón

 Tania Vanessa Rincón Sánchez (born December 15, 1986) is a Mexican model and television presenter.

 After winning the 2006 Nuestra Belleza Michoacán pageant, Rincón earned the right to represent her state in the national Nuestra Belleza México 2006 competition, in which she eventually reached the top 10 and was presented with the contest's annual Academic Award.

 Rincón went on to pursue a television career and became host of Fox Sports Latinoamérica's Lo mejor de Fox Sports.
-She also joined the cast of the entertainment morning talk show Venga la alegría on TV Azteca.
-In August 2014, Rincón helped to raise awareness of the disease ALS by participating in the Ice Bucket Challenge.
+She also joined the cast of the entertainment morning talk show Venga la alegría on TV Azteca, serving as a presenter from 2011 to 2019.

+Rincón was previously married to businessman Daniel Pérez for 11 years; they had two children together.